amirmaymon/PythonProject/readme.txt

-project by:
+project by: Amir Maymon
-Nadav Ido
-Inbar Ginat

 couple of points apout the project:

-~ we decided to make the time and date internal, the days are changed menualy through the menue in a linear way.
+~ I decided to make the time and date internal, the days are changed menualy through the menue in a linear way.

-~ we also asummed that the librarian and customers aren't very good with computers,
+~ I also asummed that the librarian and customers aren't very good with computers,
      so the input is always checked and in some cases if the user input is invalid a default decivion is made for them instead of retryng until they "get it".